meganHupka/CLASS_BIOINFORMATICS/CLASSES/class_exercise/class_exercise.md

 ## results:

-# 1) What is the difference in overlaps between mRNA and lncRNA promoters
+# 1) What is the difference in overlaps between mRNA and lncRNA promoters?

 Most of the peaks seem to overlap with mRNA promoters instead of lncRNA promoters.